DannyBoyNYC/5-D3-bar-chart/readme.md

 const binsGenerator = d3.bin().domain(xScale.domain());
 ```

-Next, we'll need to tell our generator how to get the the humidity value, since our dataset contains objects instead of values.
+Next, we'll need to tell our generator how to get the the humidity value.
 We can do this by passing our xAccessor function to the `.value()` method.

 ```js
 const binsGenerator = d3.bin().domain(xScale.domain()).value(xAccessor);